Avalanche vs. Sharks: Betting Trends, Odds, Advanced Stats

 Avalanche Betting Insights

-- The Avalanche have been a moneyline favorite 54 times this season, and have gone 33-21 in those games.
+- The Avalanche have won 61.8% of their games this season when favored on the moneyline (34-21).

-- Colorado has a 12-3 record (winning 80.0% of its games) when playing as a moneyline favorite of -230 or shorter.
+- When playing as a moneyline favorite with odds of -230 or shorter, Colorado has a 13-3 record (winning 81.2% of its games).

-- The Avalanche have a 69.7% chance to win this matchup based on the moneyline's implied probability.
+- The implied moneyline probability in this matchup gives the Avalanche a 69.7% chance to win.

-- Colorado and its opponent have combined to score more than 6.5 goals in 28 of 75 games this season.

 Avalanche vs. Sharks Rankings